Life Below Zero

 Life Below Zero (styled as Life Below Zero° on the title card) is a documentary television series that illustrates the daily and seasonal activities of subsistence hunters as they make their living in remote areas of Alaska.
 Produced by BBC Studios, the show airs on National Geographic.

 Each episode pays on average US$2000–4500 to each actor per episode.
 Some sources call this a reality television series; the people earn money from appearing in it.
-The show was cancelled and ended in February 2025.
+The show premiered in May 2013, and was cancelled and ended in February 2025.

 Plot

 The show follows people living in the remote areas of Alaska, surviving off the land, making money through various ventures, as well as dealing with the many different challenges that come with living so remotely in such an unforgiving environment.